AndreyK-git/ak-gigster/readme.md

 Password: admin
 ```
 10) Left-click on the grafana icon again and left-click on "Data Sources".
 In the middle there should be an influxdb-datasource box, left-click on it
-11) A pre-populated form will pop up, scroll down and select "Save & Test"
+11) A pre-populated form will pop up, scroll down and select "Save & Test" (it may take a few minutes after creating the deployments before influxdb is ready to be paired with grafana)
 12) Return to the grafana dashboards and select "Cluster" or "Pods" to see the metrics as pods get created or destroyed